gwenh11/LS_core/01_RB101/small_problems/easy_02/10_mutation.md

 Zeppo
 ```

 On line 3, `each` loop copies all the references from `array1` to `array2`.
-When this loop completes, both arrays not only contain the same values, they contain the same String objects.
+When this loop completes, both arrays contain the same String objects.
 If one of those Strings is modified, that modification will show up in both Arrays.

-**Further Exploration**
+#### Further Exploration

+How can this feature of ruby get you in trouble?
+How can you avoid it?

 The problem is both arrays are modified.
 To avoid this problem and only to modify `array2`, we can use `#dup`